growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ![appsettings6](./images/appsettings6.png)

-If this option is not checked, users will not be able to upload non-image files when editing the wiki page.
+If this option is unchecked, users will not be able to upload non-image files when editing the wiki page.

 In addition, if this checkbox cannot be checked as shown in the image below, then [File Upload Settings](#file-upload-settings) has not been set up.

 ![appsettings7](./images/appsettings7.png)

-The file upload settings will enable users to upload files.
+The File Uploading settings will enable users to upload files.

 ![appsettings8](./images/appsettings8.png)

-If the upload banner is hidden as following, the File Upload Settings has not been configured.
+If the upload banner is hidden as following, the File Uploading settings has not been configured.

 ![appsettings9](./images/appsettings9.png)